 Both will modify their FIGJAM to meet the current situation, the Calculator will do so a bit better, the Reactive more crudely.
 Most people do this to a lesser extent, modifying their behaviours to suit the situation, but most people are trying to be mostly their genuine self.
 The NPD is just modifying their fake character for maximum survival and personal gain.

 It is important to distinguish between the Book from the Cover, or the Actor from the Character.
-The contents are what is important here, not the cover or the act.
+The contents are what is important here, not the cover or the character they are acting.
 The FIGJAM persona is captivating, charming, competent, and confident … but it is a charade.
 We can fall in love with the character / cover, but hate the contents.

 I frequently hear victims tell me “but I love them“.